The Victor-Victrola Page

 1929

-Victor is sold in October, becoming the RCA-Victor Company
+Victor is sold again in October, becoming the RCA-Victor Company

 Stock prices plunge in the Wall Street Crash of '29 (October 29) beginning the Great Depression